FREQUENTLY ASKED QUESTIONS

 Song Category Final Judging:

-A panel of of up to 5 music industry professionals will listen and score each of the Top 10 songs on a scale of 1-10.
-The entry receiving the highest total score will be deemed the Grand Prize Winner.
-In the event of a tie, an Anthem Entertainment representative will determine the final winner.
+A panel of up to 5 music industry professionals will listen and score each of the Top 10 songs on a scale of 1-10.
+The entry receiving the highest total score will be deemed the Song Category Grand Prize Winner.
+In the event of a tie, the publishing parter representative will determine the final winner.